CanAsia Energy (CVE:CEC) Trading Down 16.7% – What’s Next?

 CanAsia Energy Corp.
-(CVE:CEC – Get Free Report) shares traded down 16.7% during trading on Friday .
-The stock traded as low as C$0.08 and last traded at C$0.08.
-136,500 shares were traded during mid-day trading, an increase of 251% from the average session volume of 38,888 shares.
+(CVE:CEC – Get Free Report) dropped 16.7% during trading on Saturday .
+The company traded as low as C$0.08 and last traded at C$0.08.
+Approximately 136,500 shares changed hands during trading, an increase of 251% from the average daily volume of 38,888 shares.
 The stock had previously closed at C$0.09.

 CanAsia Energy Company Profile